 - Individuals who hold an International Baccalaureate, German Abitur or French Baccalauréat diploma, or who meet the GCE A level course requirements specified by each professional training college

-- Individuals who have completed 12 years of curriculum at international schools in Japan that are accredited by any of the following international accreditation organizations: WASC, CIS (ECIS), ACSI or NEASC.
+- Individuals completing 12 years of coursework at international schools in Japan recognized by any of the following international accreditation organizations: WASC, CIS (ECIS), ACSI or NEASC.

 - Individuals who are 18 years of age or older and have successfully passed the Upper Secondary School Equivalency Examination in Japan